 Are the tours accessible for the disabled?

-We offer tours with ASL interpretation and tours with lifts for mobility devices on request.
+We offer tours with ASL interpretation on request.
+The Polar Express tour has a lift for mobility devices.
 Tours with these services available are marked in the ticketing process when you select a time and vehicle.
 Please text or call 850-583-1365 for additional information or if you have other accommodation needs.

 If you would like to receive a script in advance to improve your ability to understand and enjoy our tour, please contact us.